OrnellaAsp/docs/docsrc/sf.md

 #### PutPayments

 This puts data back into Salesforce after a payment attempt has been made irrespective of whether that attempt succeeded or failed.
 This web service can be bulked up so is capable of sending multiple rows in a single request.
+In reality this will only happen for the automated (repeat) journey.
+To detect this test the first row of the PutPaymentRequestDetails array and examine the value of the Source field.
+If this equates to 'Repeat' then you might expect multiple rows otherwise it will be a single element in the PutPaymentRequestDetails array.

 **PutPaymentsRequest**